-The driver, identified as Stricklett, and the two passengers, Homes and Berger, were asked to exit the vehicle to allow the deputies to search it.
+The driver, identified as Stricklett, and the two passengers, Holmes and Berger, were asked to exit the vehicle to allow the deputies to search it.

 Deputies found a clear glass pipe with burnt residue in it and a black case with plastic bags containing a white crystal substance and another glass pipe.

 In the black case was a large bag filled with a white crystal-like substance.
 Two other smaller bags with similar substance were also found.
 The substance in those three bags tested negative for methamphetamine.